 (write one for each area of your life. i.e. money, business, relationship, etc.)

+Just put something down, anything.
+Part of this exercise is to drop the seriousness with “getting it perfect”.
 Sit back and look up and too the right.
 Just write the first words that come out.
 Do it fast and from your heart.
 It’s a work in progress, like sketching a new bridge to the future.
 It will never be “perfect” since it will continue to grow with you.
+MVP is art, iteration and experience, not science.

 Keep this paper around and play with it.
 You can ask yourself if the things you do in the day support your purpose and mission.
 If they don’t, how could they?